claresudbery/clare-wiki-ably/pages/organising/tools/misc-tools.md

 - Then to find the recording afterwards:
   - On the same computer you had the meeting on:
   - Login to Zoom, and go to https://zoom.us/recording/local

+## Redis

+- In memory key value store, at Samba was not in application